About Phillips County

 Court records are public under Arkansas Supreme Court Administrative Order No. 19, which governs access to court records, and the Arkansas Freedom of Information Act.
 Probate matters, including wills, estates, and guardianships, are handled by the Circuit Court's probate division.

 Marriage license records are maintained by the County Clerk, while the Circuit Clerk maintains divorce decrees.
-In-person visits to the courthouse are often necessary for comprehensive record searches in Phillips County.
+In-person visits to the courthouse are often necessary for full record searches in Phillips County.

 Property & Public Records

-Property and land records for Phillips County are maintained by the Phillips County Recorder's Office and the Phillips County Circuit Clerk's Office, both located at the Phillips County Courthouse, 620 Cherry Street, Helena-West Helena, AR 72342.
-The Recorder's Office can be contacted at (870) 338-5501.
-Available records include warranty deeds, quitclaim deeds, mortgages, deeds of trust, mortgage releases, mechanic's liens, judgment liens, UCC financing statements, easements, rights-of-way, and subdivision plat maps.
+Property and land records for Phillips County are maintained by Phillips Circuit Clerk's Office and Phillips County Circuit Clerk's Office, both located at Phillips County Courthouse, Helena-West Helena, AR 72342.
+The Recorder's Office can be contacted for Available records include warranty deeds, quitclaim deeds, mortgages, deeds of trust, mortgage releases, mechanic's liens, judgment liens, UCC financing statements, easements, rights-of-way, and subdivision plat maps.

-• Phillips County does not currently offer a comprehensive online property record search system through the Recorder's Office, requiring in-person visits or written requests for most land record searches.
+• Phillips County does not currently offer a full online property record search system through the Recorder's Office, requiring in-person visits or written requests for most land record searches.

 • Some property tax information may be available through the Arkansas Geographic Information Office or third-party vendors, though free online access is limited.